 - by Apostolo Zeno (1669 - 1750) [author's text not yet checked against a primary source]

-Musical settings (art songs, Lieder, mélodies, (etc.), choral pieces, and other vocal works set to this text), listed by composer (not necessarily exhaustive)
+Musical settings (art songs, Lieder, mélodies, (etc.), choral pieces, and other vocal works set to this text), listed by composer (not necessarily exhaustive):

-Set by by Antonio Vivaldi (1678 - 1741), RV 736 (1719), first performed 1719Researcher for this text: Andrew Schneider [Guest Editor]
+Set by Antonio Vivaldi (1678 - 1741), RV 736 (1719), first performed 1719Researcher for this page: Andrew Schneider [Guest Editor]

-.
-Con palme ed allori [sung text checked 1 time]
+Con palme ed allori Matches base text

 Con palme ed allori t'invita la gloria, con serti di fiori t'alletta l'amor.
 Ma, povero amante, con doppia vittoria invano tu speri dar pace al tuo cor.